mdkamran-stack/Devops_interview-question-asked_2025/intequestions/Docker_int.md

 4 ENV: it sets the ENV varible that can be used inside the docker file.
 5 CMD : it specify what command start when conatiner starts, just like cmd we can use ENTRY point to do same job.

-WORKDIR  sets the working directory inside the container where commands will run.
+WORKDIR  It set current working directory permanently

-ENRTPOINT VS CMD: CMD when you want a default command that users can override.
-Use ENTRYPOINT when you want a fixed command, and let users only supply arguments.
+## ENRTPOINT VS CMD: CMD when you want a default command that users can override.
+Use ENTRYPOINT when you want a fixed command, and let users only supply an input.
+# CMD
+## diff bw command mode vs shell mode
+Shell mode runs commands via a shell and supports shell features, while command (exec) mode runs commands directly and is preferred for production due to better signal handling.

+Shell Mode (Shell Form)  CMD echo "Hello World"

+Command Mode (Exec Form) CMD ["echo", "Hello World"]

 ## Can you write a real-world multi-stage Dockerfile for a Node.js app?